 Frequently Asked Questions What is a charter school?
 A charter school is a public school and is TUITION FREE.
 Conventional public schools enroll students who live within “district and school limits”.
 In conventional public schools, the school a child attends is solely based upon where he/she lives.
 A charter school enrolls students who are interested in a very specific mission and vision.
 Every child is allotted a per pupil allocation which goes to the school that he/she attends.
 A charter school receives those funds from the state in order to provide an education to that student.

-Are you an accredited school and do you take ISTEP?
+Are you an accredited school and do you take ILEARN?
 Discovery is an accredited school authorized by Ball State University.
-We are held to the same standards as traditional public schools/districts, submit the same reports as public schools, and take all mandated standardized tests such as ISTEP and IREAD 3.
+We are held to the same standards as traditional public schools/districts, submit the same reports as public schools, and take all mandated standardized tests such as ILEARN and IREAD 3.

 Are all the teachers certified?
 Discovery teachers are fully certified teachers.